linrongbin16/commons.nvim/README.md

 <details><summary>With <a href="https://docs.github.com/en/actions">GitHub Actions</a></summary>
 <br/>

-Download and auto-commit (with [git-auto-commit-action@v4](https://github.com/stefanzweifel/git-auto-commit-action)) to `lua/your/plugin/commons` folder when submit PRs:
+Embed with auto-commit (with [git-auto-commit-action@v4](https://github.com/stefanzweifel/git-auto-commit-action)) to `lua/your/plugin/commons` folder when submit PRs:

 ```yaml
 name: CI